 Forex brokers offer their services via forex trading platforms.
 These platforms run on software such as MetaTrader 4.
 Trading software makes it very easy to trade like a pro.
-Platforms such as MetaTrader 4 provide in-built analytical tools and indicators.
+Platforms such as MetaTrader 4 which is offered by Q8Trade provide in-built analytical tools and indicators.
 You can use robo-advisors and set your own custom indicators.
 This takes a lot of the mystery out of forex trading and enables inexperienced traders to get a foot in the door.

 MetaTrader and other trading platforms have a learning curve.
 For this reason, it is sensible to open a demo account before you start trading for real.
 Get to know how the platform works and make sure you are comfortable with the tools provided.
 When you are ready, you can upgrade to a ‘live’ account.

 4. Forex Signals